silvioduric/treetop-component-picker-app/README.md

 # Challange 2

+- Question:
-- Question: How would you display the error message to the user?
+- How would you display the error message to the user?
 (Consider rules can have multiple lines)

+- Answer:

-- Answer: I would create a toast message problably using plain JavaScript which takes into considiration the error given and the erorr message returned from backend side.
-Message would be shown on the top right side of the screen and would be closable on X in the message bubble.
+- I would create a toast message which takes into considiration the error given and the erorr message returned from backend side.
+To show the rule or rules (as it is mentioned that rules can have multiple lines) I would use a placeholder to whom I would pass pass rule/rules that created the error.

+- In case multiple line rule I would break it to multiple lines and extend the message bubble.
+In case its not user friendly (5 or more lines) I would use concatenation (...) and on user hover over the message show the full message.

+- Message would be shown on the top right side of the screen and would be closable on X in the message bubble.
 I have designed rough example of such message:

 ![Toast_message](https://user-images.githubusercontent.com/16374433/217613555-a162252e-bcb3-4a96-ba05-4c9f1aa7a5e1.png)